 When do you offer testing?

-Walk in written testing is available during regular business hours at our administrative offices in Puyallup, Lacey & Gig Harbor (see above).
+Walk in written testing is available during regular business hours at our administrative office in Puyallup (see above).
 We also have many pre-scheduled dates available at other locations.
 Go to the schedule page to make an appointment.

 What are the testing fees?